Life is the not only a most important thing, but also ‘the’ most important thing.

 These artificial pacemakers are of two types, external and implantable.
 External pacemakers are used in case of emergencies with continuous monitoring in intensive care units at hospitals.
 External pacemakers also include wearable pacemakers, but due to portability and performance issues, these devices are rarely used.
+The benefit of the internal pacemakers over the external ones makes them the comfortable choice for the patient and can be aptly understood by the pie-chart below.

 Global pacemaker market, by product, 2015